Svetozar Marković: Legacy

 The Socialism of the new radical party did not survive the failure of the 1883–1884 Timok uprising, after which the radicals repackaged themselves as a nationalist party.
 For the Yugoslav communists, Marković was merely a Utopian.
 Nevertheless, his writings (extensive considering how young he died) remained influential even though no political party claimed to follow in his footsteps.
 Anarchist Krsta Cicvarić, speaking in 1920, said "all of us in Serbia who are democrats or socialists learned the political ABC's from Marković."
+He is regarded as the greatest Serbian socialist of the 19th century.

-A Yugoslav film on his life, Svetozar Marković, directed by Eduard Galić, was first shown in 1980.
+A Yugoslav film on his life, Svetozar Marković, directed by Eduard Galić, was released in 1980.
 The Belgrade University Library is named after Svetozar Marković, along with numerous institutions in Serbia.
 He is included in The 100 most prominent Serbs.